informatics-isi-edu/iobox/sql2bag/README.md

   * Test the connection in the connection Wizard
 2. Install the sql2dams tool from a
   1. Install Python on your Windows system (it can be dowloaded from https://www.python.org/downloads/release/python-2710/ and follow installations defaults)
-  2. Add C:\Python27 and C:\Python27\Scripts to PATH environment variables
+  2. Add C:\Python27 and C:\Python27\Scripts to the PATH environment variable
   3. Install additional Python libraries.
 Open a command window and type:
     * pip install pyodbc
     * pip install bagit
-    * pip install requests
   4. Download the sql2bag.zip distribution file
   5. Save the sql2bag.zip file to a location in your machine (e.g., C:\Users\myname\iobox) and unzip it
   6. Open a command window and cd to the folder of the unzipped code (e.g., C:\Users\myname\iobox\sql2bag-0.1-prerelease) and type the command